Up to the Phylogenetics main page

 Markov chain Monte Carlo (MCMC)

 In this homework assignment you will cause a metaphorical “MCMC robot” to move several steps on the landscape shown below.
-The landscape that your robot will be walking on is the posterior kernel, which is, at every point along the x-axis, the likelihood multiplied by the prior probability density.
-Because the numbers are so small, we will keep all the calculations on the log scale, in which case the log posterior kernel equals, for every point (edge length), the log prior density plus the log likelihood.
+The landscape that your robot will be walking on is the log posterior kernel, which is, at every point along the x-axis, the natural logarithm of the likelihood multiplied by the prior probability density.
+Because the likelihoood is such a small number, we will keep all the calculations on log scale, in which case the log posterior kernel equals, for every point (edge length), the log prior density plus the log likelihood.

 Note how the prior increases toward zero, making the posterior kernel higher than the likelihood for small edge lengths and smaller than the likelihood for larger edge lengths.

 You will start your robot at the far right point on this landscape (edge length \(v = 0.1\)).
 If your robot is exploring the posterior (kernel), where do you think it will be standing after taking 15 steps?
 Is it more probable that it will be to the left or to the right of the starting point?
-You needn’t answer these questions now, but think about them and see, after you finish the homework, whether your intuition was correct.
+You needn’t answer these questions now, but think about them now and see whether your intuition was correct once you’ve done the homework.

 The data